kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

 * **Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?**
   This feature can be disabled.
+  If this feature flag is disabled in kube-apiserver than new pods which try to schedule `hostProcess` containers will be rejected by kube-apiserver.
-If this feature is disabled then newly created privileged Windows containers run as non-privileged containers and will likely encounter errors.
+  If this flag is disabled in the kubelet then new `hostProcess` containers are will not be started and an appropriate event will be emitted.

 * **What happens if we reenable the feature if it was previously rolled back?**
 Newly created privileged Windows containers will run as expected.